broadinstitute/rawls/README.md

 ### Back Rawls

-#### Additional requirements for Back Rawls
+#### Additional setup for Back Rawls

-1. Broad campus network or NonSplit VPN
-2. Personal clone of the [Rawls Dev database](https://console.cloud.google.com/sql/instances/terraform-qfarbdq3lrexxck5htofjs5z6m/overview?project=broad-dsde-dev)
+1. Personal clone of the [Rawls Dev database](https://console.cloud.google.com/sql/instances/terraform-qfarbdq3lrexxck5htofjs5z6m/overview?project=broad-dsde-dev)
-3. Edit `local-dev/templates/sqlproxy.env` to set your clone instance name
+2. Edit `local-dev/templates/sqlproxy.env` to set your clone instance name
-4. Re-render local config: `./local-dev/bin/render`
+3. Re-render local config: `./local-dev/bin/render`

 By default, a locally run Rawls will boot as a "front" instance of Rawls.
 A front Rawls will serve all HTTP requests and can modify the database, but it will not do monitoring tasks such as submission monitoring, PFB imports, or Google billing project creation.